 It’s likely that storage space might eventually be the main deciding factor for some people, but I would definitely question the need for terabytes of storage within a standalone MPC.
 Remember the MPC browser does not support content indexing or tagging, so having a large sprawling drive containing hundreds of sub folders might often present a logistical nightmare (compared to using a more efficient system such as Maschine’s browser, which allows for rapid searching of huge sample libraries).
 I personally prefer to keep a smaller, more organised version of my sound library on my MPC disks (I can always add or remove content if I need to).

 If you don’t need more than 500GB of storage then in my opinion an SD card is a great solution.
-All models support SD cards, they are quick, easy to ‘install’, can be accessed in a computer via MPC-USB connection or alternatively can be easily removed, and ultimately add no discernible bulk to your MPC.
+All models bar the MPC Key support SD cards (you could use a USB-to-SD card reader though), they are quick, easy to ‘install’, can be accessed in a computer via MPC-USB connection or alternatively can be easily removed, and ultimately add no discernible bulk to your MPC.
 Plus as we can see from the speed tests, an SD card can be even faster than an SSD drive.

 If you need more than 500GB then an internal SSD is the best option (as long as your MPC supports SATA disks).
 Once installed you no longer have to worry about the drive, it will just quietly sit there inside your MPC.
 MPC One owners needing large amounts of storage will have to use an external USB drive connected to their single USB port; remember you can use a USB ‘caddy’ and put any type of SATA drive inside, but do remember to budget for a USB hub if you intend to run any other USB devices simultaneously.